microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 ![](../img/darts_mode.png)

-More detailed description after this mode is supported.
+In `nni.training_update`, tensorflow MomentumOptimizer is used to train the architecture weights based on the pass `loss` and `feed_dict`.
+[Here]() is an example for darts_mode.

-### Multiple trial jobs for one-shot NAS
+### [__TODO__] Multiple trial jobs for One-Shot NAS

 One-Shot NAS usually has only one trial job with the full graph.
 However, running multiple such trial jobs leads to benefits.
 For example, in enas_mode multiple trial jobs could share the weights of the full graph to speedup the model training (or converge).
-Some one-shot approaches are not stable, running multiple trial jobs increase the possibility of finding better models.
+Some One-Shot approaches are not stable, running multiple trial jobs increase the possibility of finding better models.

 NNI natively supports running multiple such trial jobs.
 The figure below shows how multiple trial jobs run on NNI.